Introduction

 What is HydroServer?

 HydroServer is a data management system designed to store, manage, and share a diverse range of environmental time-series data.
-The following is a list of HydroServer's main parts:
+It is a modular system that connects data sources to researchers and decision-makers.

 Client-side applications and packages which include: